ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 }
 ```

-_Example of what the SemanticDB for our coded snippet looks like.
+_Example of what the SemanticDB for our code snippet looks like.
 Notice the
 first occurrence which is `scala/main#`.
 Once found we'd get the symbol for that
 occurrence and then check it against what was returned above._